30 Cool Things about

 46. The novelisation has the Master say that he has been in Castrovalva, “lying in ambush for five hundred years, waiting for this moment”.
 So, the Master went back five hundred years prior to the point when he directed the Tardis to land, created the town, then hung about for half a millennium waiting for the Doctor to turn up?
 And Adric is now five hundred years old?
 No wonder the line was cut.

-47. Also completely unnecessary, since, with block transfer computation, the town can just be created 500 years old.
+47. Also completely unnecessary, since, with block transfer computation, the town can just be created five hundred years old.

 48. And, finally, after having constructed this whole convoluted scheme, the only thing the Master wants to achieve is just to shoot the Doctor.
 He could have had Adric conjure up a squadron of Daleks with half the effort.